-As an example, we are familiar with the idea that "heavy" can refer to weight or density, but these are fundamentally different ideas.
-One is related to the effect of gravity and changes with location, while the other is an inherent, and unchanging quality of all matter.
+For example, we are familiar with the idea that "heavy" can refer to weight or density, but these are fundamentally different ideas.
+One is related to the effect of gravity, while the other is an inherent quality of matter.

-Similarly, "bright" can refer to a light source that delivers a high luminous flux (measured in lumens), or a light source that concentrates its luminous flux into a narrow beam (measured in candelas), or a light source that is seen against a dark background.
+Similarly, "bright" can refer to a light source that delivers a high luminous flux (measured in lumens), or a light source that concentrates its luminous flux into a narrow beam (meaured in candelas), or to a light source that is seen against a dark background.

-Because of the ways in which light propagates through three-dimensional space-spreading out, becoming concentrated, or reflecting off surfaces-and because light consists of many different wavelengths, many different types of measurements and units are needed.
+Because of the ways in which light propagates through three-dimensional space-spreading out, becoming concentrated, or reflecting off shiny or matte surfaces-and because light consists of many different wavelengths, many different types of measurements and units are needed.